jonathaneunice/items/README.rst

     :alt: Test line coverage
     :target: https://pypi.python.org/pypi/items

-Attribute-accessible dictonaries are the most convenient way to access dictionaries and other mappings in many algorithms. ``item.name`` is more readable and concise than ``item['name']``.
+Attributes are the most straightforward and convenient to access composite data in many situations. ``item.name`` is neater, more readable, and more concise than the indexing style ``item['name']`` typical of dictionaries.
 Having attribute access often is the difference between being able to easily de-reference a component of ``item`` directly and deciding to store that attribute in a completely separate variable for clarity (``item_name = item['name']``).

 In traversing data structures from XML, JSON, and other typically-nested data sources, concise direct access can clean up code considerably.